chawki0203/test2/README.md

-# WEBD 236 homework starter
+# WEBD 236 MicroUniversity database

-This is a minimal homework starter.
-You can write whatever you want here.
+Goals are:
+  - Work with databases and PDO
+  - Simple workflow for queries
+  - Work with SQLite